zhou0/mysocks/README.md

 Mysocks project provides three executables,namely ssclient, ssclient-openssl and ssclient-wolfssl.
 Supported Platform:Unix,Windows,Linux and Mac OS X. Win32 bianies are provided, You can compile from source on other platforms.

-ssclient supports rc4-md5 encryptions methods only.
+ssclient supports rc4-md5 encryption method only.

 ssclient-openssl supports the following 17 encryption methods:
                         aes-128-cfb,aes-128-ctr,aes-128-ofb